 You might not know this, but the money you pay into your pension doesn’t sit in a bank vault somewhere, gathering dust.
 Instead it’s invested in one or more investment funds.
 Investment funds invest in a range of assets (such as shares, bonds and property) with the aim of achieving certain objectives, such as investment growth.

 Your marginal tax rate is the highest rate of income tax you pay on each additional pound of income.
 Income tax is split into bands and you pay different rates depending on what your income is.

 A pension is a way of saving for your retirement.
-The idea is you pay money into it while you’re working, then use it to provide yourself with an income when you retire or semi-retire.
-One big benefit of pensions is that you get tax relief on the money you pay in (up to government limits) – boosting the amount that goes into your pension pot.
-Also known as a ‘pension scheme’ or ‘pension plan’.
+The idea is you pay money into it while you are working, then use it to provide yourself with an income when you retire or semi-retire.
+One big benefit of pensions is that you get tax relief on the money you pay in (up to government limits), boosting the amount that goes into your pension pot.
+Also known as a pension scheme or pension plan.